-Article provided / approved by Capital Spreads which is a trading name of London Capital Group Ltd which is authorised and regulated by the Financial Services Authority (FSA), FSA Register number 182110.
+Article provided / approved by Capital Spreads which is a trading name of London Capital Group Ltd which is authorised and regulated by the Financial Conduct Authority (FCA), FCA Register number 182110.

 'UK Taxes and Stronger Banks' edited by DB, updated 24-Jun-09